MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-kiosk.md

 For other MDM services, check your provider's documentation for instructions.
 If you need to use a custom setting and full XML configuration to set up a kiosk in your MDM service, [create an XML file that defines the kiosk configuration](#create-a-kiosk-configuration-xml-file), and make sure to include the [Start layout](#start-layout-for-a-provisioning-package) in the XML file.

-## Set up kiosk mode using a provisioning package
+## Set up kiosk mode by using a provisioning package

 As part of creating your Provisioning package, you’ll need to create a [start layout](https://docs.microsoft.com/hololens/hololens-kiosk#start-layout-for-hololens).

 Process:

 1. [Create an XML file that defines the kiosk configuration.](#create-a-kiosk-configuration-xml-file)
 2. [Add the XML file to a provisioning package.](#add-the-kiosk-configuration-xml-file-to-a-provisioning-package)
 3. [Apply the provisioning package to HoloLens.](#apply-the-provisioning-package-to-hololens)